serenity-is/docs/howto/how_to_use_a_third_party_plugin_with_serenity.md

 }
 ```

-setEditValue is called when editor value needs to be setted.
+setEditValue is called when editor value needs to be set.
 It takes a *source* object, which is usually your entity being loaded in a dialog.

 Property parameter is a PropertyItem object that contains details about the field being handled, e.g. our Representatives property.
 It's *name* field contains field name, e.g. *Representatives*.